 Should you improvise in the HSC?

-No, unless you are a very advanced and experienced player.
+No not really, unless you are a very advanced and experienced player.
 That doesn’t mean you are the best player in your stage band at school, or you or your mum think you are good: it means you are one of the best young jazz players in NSW and you pretty well sound like a professional when you solo.
 Very few high school students are at this level.

 Some other advice